menu Home About Me Home freebies My Store

 Search My Blog

-This version of a plant transpiration lab is so incredibly easy to set up, clean up, and take down.
-It has a simple materials list, and it has all the components I want in a lab activity: Data collection, graphing, critical thinking, problem solving, data analysis, and drawing conclusions.
-Plus, it's fun and students always enjoy doing it.
+This version of a plant transpiration lab is incredibly easy to set up, clean up, and take down.
+It uses a simple materials list and includes all the components I want in a lab activity, including data collection, graphing, critical thinking, problem solving, data analysis, and drawing conclusions.
+Plus, it is fun, and students always enjoy doing it.

 The only way water is getting out of this beaker is through the leaves of this plant!

-Determine the amount of water lost from the leaves by massing the entire unit.
+Determine the amount of water lost from the leaves by massing the entire setup.
 Be sure to get an initial mass before the experiment begins.
-In my photo, the initial mass was 195.57 grams.
+In the photo shown, the initial mass was 195.57 grams.

-Now for the testable variables!
+Now for the testable variables.
 What factors will cause an increase or decrease in the rate of transpiration?
-My lab will test 3 different environmental factors.
+This lab will test 3 different environmental factors.

 • One plant will be placed in continuous light for 24 hours.